 A.2.2 Income Statement by Material Geographical Area

-The Company derives 81.4% of its premium income from risks written in its home country, Malta.
-Most of the other business is generated from risks in Greece, France and Cyprus, which account for 7.5%, 5.5% and 5.3% of the GWP respectively.
+The Company derives 81.6% of its premium income from risks written in its home country, Malta.
+Most of the other business is generated from risks in Greece, France and Cyprus.